google/codeworld/web/help/GuideUnit2.md

       | n > 1     = rectangle(n, n)
       | otherwise = circle(n)

 This will draw a rectangle, a square, and a circle.
-Each guard has a condition, and if the condition matches, that choice is made for the definition.
+When each guard matches, that choice is made for the definition.
 Guards are evaluated from the top down, so later guards only match if an earlier guard hasn't matched already.

+In the guards, you can use any inequality (`<`, `>`, `<=`, or `>=`), or you can check whether two things are equal using `==`.
+Note the *two* equal signs: think of two equal signs as a question ("Are these values equal?"), while the single equal sign used in a definition is a statement ("These values are equal!").

 Finally, a special guard `otherwise` matches anything that reaches it.
 Since your program will crash if no guards match a function, it's usually a good idea